Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 echo "1;$(openssl rand -hex 32)" > keyfile
 ```

-### Secrets
+##### Secrets

-Depending on your security choices, you must create a secret containing both TLS certificates and TDE keyfile or either one of them:
+Depending on your security choices, you must create a secret containing both TLS certificates and TDE keyfile, one or none of them:

 ```sh
 export NAMESPACE="my-namespace"